Teaching Philosophy

 · Communicate quickly and effectively with clients to understand their brand, technical needs, and timeline.

-· Manage day-to-day operations, including marketing, accounts receivable.
+· Manage day-to-day operations, including marketing and accounts receivable.

 · Use Adobe Suite products to design a wide variety of logos, catalogs, brochures, and other material primarily for digital print production.